wsjeon92/morld/README.md

 You need to remove the ligand molecules with tools like pymol before docking.

 Also, the target protein is given as a pdbqt file format.
-Please follow the intruction of the below link to convert a pdb file format to a pdbqt file format. <br>
+Please follow the intruction of the below link to convert a pdb file format to a pdbqt file format.

 http://autodock.scripps.edu/faqs-help/how-to/how-to-prepare-a-receptor-file-for-autodock4

 #### Configuration file for docking